What Does a Military Counselor Do?

 Military Counselor Salary and Career Outlook

-Becoming a military counselor can be a fulfilling and helpful decision not only for you, but for those that rely on you.
-If you plan on pursuing a career in this field, you could work on military installments, providing close proximity care for the service members in the area.
-There are numerous availabilities for professionals that want to help soldiers manage their feelings regarding separation, war, deployment, and general life stresses.
-Some job openings for military counselors work in community settings, providing help to veterans that want to lead normal lives.
+Becoming a military counselor can be a fulfilling and helpful decision not only for you but for those who rely on you.
+If you plan on pursuing a career in this field, you could work on military installations, providing proximity care for the service members in the area.

-Other entities that seek the expertise of military counselors include colleges, mental health organizations, and the government.
-As a professional in this field, you can work with youth that are seeking careers in the military, college students that are considering the military for their future, current military professionals and their families, and veterans that are no longer actively involved in the military.
-This career field can potentially touch a large group of people ranging from those that only have aspirations about joining the military, to others that have spent their life serving their country.
-With this in mind, it is easy to consider this job as a continuous career field for years to come.
+Other entities that seek the expertise of mental health counselors include colleges, mental health organizations, and the government.
+As a professional in this field, you can work with youth who are seeking careers in the military, college students who are considering the military for their future, current military professionals and their families, and veterans who are no longer actively involved in the military.

-In terms of income, the Bureau of Labor Statistics considers counselors of all disciplines when arranging their yearly statistics.
-The most recent figures states that counselors can earn $47,640 on average per year while working throughout the country (BLS;2015).
+The U.S. Bureau of Labor Statistics (BLS) considers counselors of all disciplines when compiling its yearly statistics.
+The BLS estimates that the median annual salary for counselors was $42,930 as of May 2019; the top 10% earned an estimated $77,590.
 These numbers can change drastically depending on the field in which you work, where you work, and how much experience you have working with military members.